 What about children with kidney disease?

-We know that children and young people tend to do better than adults in terms of length of illness and severity of symptoms when COVID-19 is diagnosed.
-Many children have contracted the virus and been completely asymptomatic (no symptoms at all).
-Like other similar winter viruses there have been cases of children requiring higher levels of care with COVID-19.
+We know that children and young people tend to do better than adults in terms of length of illness and severity of symptoms when Covid-19 is diagnosed.
+Most children who have contracted the virus and been completely asymptomatic (had no symptoms at all).
+Like other similar winter viruses however, there have been cases of children requiring higher levels of care with Covid-19.

 Careful monitoring during pregnancy remains important for women with kidney disease.
 You may be advised by your local team that most appointments can be conducted by telephone.
 If you have concerns about your pregnancy, contact your antenatal clinic assessment team for advice.

 Women with kidney disease who are considering pregnancy should take note of the uncertain but possible increased risks to their and their baby’s health associated with Covid-19.